OS2offdig/about/README.md

 Several Open Source products are organized in OS2.
 They all have in common that they solve needs for a typical Danish municipality or other public authority.
 Even that the products are made in Danish context we believe several of the solutions can be used in other countries as well.

-[Read more about projects and products](https://os2.eu) and see a list of what is available.
+Read more about projects and products on our website [os2.eu](https://os2.eu).
+(Disclaimer: information on the website is primarly in Danish).

+* For a list of all Products published and organised in OS2 - check out [https://os2.eu/products](https://os2.eu/products).
+* To check out ongoing projects – check out [https://os2.eu/projects](https://os2.eu/projects).

+> ℹ️ Whai is a product and a project?
+>
+> A **product** is a solution/codebase that is currently used in production environments.
+>
+> A **project** is a solution/codebase that is in development and only deployed in test environments.